New Jersey Business and Commerce Grants

 Mar 21, 2025

-This funding opportunity provides financial support to organizations in New Jersey that aim to improve the competitiveness of specialty crops through collaborative projects benefiting the broader agricultural community.
+This funding opportunity provides financial support to organizations in New Jersey that aim to improve the competitiveness of specialty crops through collaborative projects that benefit the entire industry rather than individual entities.

 Application Deadline